chkoar/jMetalDocumentation/features.md

 ## Features

-This section will contaning a summary of jMetal 5.1 features ....
+This section will contanin a summary of jMetal 5.1 features ....

+* Algorithms:
+* Problems:
+* Encodings:
+* Quality indicators:
+* Support for experimental studies: